MneimnehLab/mrnai-opt/README.md

 in the first three lines.
 The first line contains all sequences, separated by ```&```.
 The second line has their names.
 The third line contains all even sequences' numbers followed by a `|`, followed by all odd sequences' numbers.
 Your file can contain other metadata as long as the first three lines are in this format.

 Note that RNAs are layered in the order specified in line 1.
-To find the optimal structure, run
+To find the optimal structure from scratch, run
 ```
 ./run.sh inputs/yeast_trunc
 ```